Sloan-Performing-Arts-Center/venue-audio/troubleshooting.md

 ## Corrupt or Broken Show Files

-If you suspect a base show file is broken, backups for all show files can be found in [this folder](https://github.com/Sloan-Performing-Arts-Center/venue-audio/tree/main/SHOW%20FILE%20BACKUPS).
+If you suspect a base show file is broken, [backups for all show files can be found here](https://github.com/Sloan-Performing-Arts-Center/venue-audio/tree/main/SHOW%20FILE%20BACKUPS).

 ## Network Connection Issues on Mac